williaz/TechRefresher/Core_Spring.md

 ## Testing

+- TDD
+  - dev with well defined requirement in the test form
+  - faster, confidence, refactoring, make you think about your design(if hard to test, reconsider), focus on what matters, find bug quick and early
+- Unit Testing
+  - tests on func, minimal dep, env isolation(like spring)
+  - impl:
+    - Stubs: sample test impl
+    - Mocks: gen on startup time

+- Integration testing
+  - interaction of units
+  - intg infrastructure
+  - Spring:
+    - spring-test.jar
+    - SpringJUnit4ClassRunner: caches a shared ApplicatonContext across test methods
+      - @DirtiesContext on method
+    - @ActiveProfiles inside Test class, @Profile in @Configuration

 ### Do you use Spring in a unit test?
 - mostly not, but with some Spring mock obj
 - POJO with new and mock for insolation